Delightful Adventures

 This delicious recipe (and really, probably the best vegan cauliflower soup I’ve ever had!) is from the book “The Vegan Instant Pot Cookbook: Wholesome, Indulgent Plant-Based Recipes” by Nisha Vora.

-You may be familiar with Nisha if you follow her beautiful Instagram feed or her blog, Rainbow Plant Life where she shares nutritious, vibrant, and beautiful vegan recipes.
+You may be familiar with Nisha if you follow her beautiful Instagram feed or her blog, Rainbow Plant Life where she shares delicious, vibrant, and beautiful vegan recipes.

 The Vegan Instant Pot Cookbook by Nisha Vora placed on a marble surface.